 ·

-My current is being absorbed into a much larger company right now, got bought out earlier this year.
+My current company is being absorbed into a much larger company right now, got bought out earlier this year.

 I was the only IT for the smaller company, and I was using 100% Linux (Debian with KDE Plasma) on my laptop to administrate everything in our environment, which is mostly Windows.